ligolang/ligo/gitlab-pages/docs/language-basics/maps-records.md

 ### Iteration over the contents of a map

-There are three kinds of iteration on LIGO maps, `iter`, `map` and `fold`. `iter` is an imperative iteration over the map with no return value, its only use is to generate side effects.
+There are three kinds of iteration on LIGO maps, `iter`, `map` and `fold`. `iter` is an iteration over the map with no return value, its only use is to generate side effects.
 This can be useful if for example you would like to check that each value inside of a map is within a certain range, with an error thrown otherwise.